Analysis of the generalised Aw-Rascle model: Definition of solution and main results

-For a generalized solution, the first idea would be to consider a measure-valued solution defined by a Young measure $ \Nu$ generated by $ (\vr_n, \vc{m}_n= \vr_n \vw_n)$, in analogy with the compressible Euler system for which $(\vr_n, \vc{m}_n= \vr_n \vu_n) $ can be considered.
-Unfortunately, it is insufficient for our system.
-The problem is to characterize the limit of the term $\vrn \nabla p(\vrn)\otimes\vw_n $.
-This leads us to consider a generalized Young measure involving the density $\vr$ and the gradient of certain function of the density, strictly speaking $\nabla Q(\vr)$.
-Similar idea appeared in the the articles of B\v rezina, Feireisl, and Novoton\' y \cite{BFN} and also in \cite{Ch20} devoted to the compressible Navier-Stokes system, but in the context of velocity and velocity gradient.
+In this article, we will focus on the existence of solutions to the Aw-Rascle system \eqref{PM}, which is equivalent to \eqref{AR_multi} on the level of classical solutions.
+Perhaps, the most natural idea would be to consider a measure-valued solution defined by a Young measure $ \Nu$ generated by the sequence $ \{\vr_n, \vr_n \vw_n\}_{n\in \mathbb{N}}$, in full analogy with the compressible Euler system, \cite[Chapter 2]{Basaric}.
+Unfortunately, in case of system \eqref{PM} the nonlinear term $\vrn \Grad p(\vrn)\otimes\vw_n $ is only a-priori bounded in $L^1$ and its limit cannot be identified in this space.
+This obstacle requires to consider a generalized Young measure involving the density $\vr$, the gradient of a certain function of the density

+and the ``weighted'' velocity $\sqrt{\vr} \vw$.
+Similar idea appeared in the articles of B\v rezina, Feireisl, and Novoton\' y \cite{BFN} and also in \cite{Ch20} devoted to the compressible Navier-Stokes system, but in the context of velocity and velocity gradient.

-Our solution will be a Young measure $ \Nu $, generated by $ \left\{(\vr_n, \sqrt{\vr_n} \vw_n, \nabla Q(\vr_n))\right\}_{n\in \mathbb{N}} $, where $(\vr_n, \vw_n)$ is the solution of a suitable approximation of \eqref{PM}.
-Note, however, that thanks to \eqref{PM1}, and uniform bounds of Lemma \ref{Lemma:2}, we gain some control over the oscillations of the sequences approximating the density.
+Summarising the above considerations, the solution to \eqref{AR_multi} will be the Young measure $ \Nu $, generated by $ \left\{(\vr_n, \sqrt{\vr_n} \vw_n, \Grad Q(\vr_n))\right\}_{n\in \mathbb{N}} $, where $(\vr_n, \vw_n)$ is the solution of a suitable approximation of \eqref{PM}.
+Note however, that thanks to \eqref{PM1} and the uniform bounds from Lemma \ref{Lemma:2}, we gain some control over the oscillations of the sequences which approximate the density.
 In fact, we are able to show that these sequences converge strongly.
-This allows us to deduce that the measure associated to nonlinear functions of the density, can be identified with the Dirac deltas.
+This allows us to deduce that the measure associated to the nonlinear functions of the density can be identified with a Dirac delta.
+For further details, we refer the reader to Lemma \ref{Lemma:strong} below. {